nexssp/project/src/cli/commands/info.md

 # Nexss Project - info

-Info about project with statistics eg nexss p info
+Info about project with statistics eg nexss p info.

 ## Some more info will be here